 Quebec Tax -> Personal tax credits

 Unlike other provinces and territories, Quebec did not, for 2016 and earlier years, apply the lowest provincial tax rate (16%) in calculating the non-refundable tax credits.
-The rate used is 20%, except for tuition and examination fees after March 28, 2013, and charitable donations in excess of $200.
+The rate used was 20%, except for tuition and examination fees after March 28, 2013, and charitable donations in excess of $200.
 The Quebec 2017 Budget changed the rate to 16%, but also increased the credit amounts so that the tax effect would be zero, except for the basic personal amount, which will increase the tax reduction by $55 per person in 2017.

 Quebec tuition and examination fees

 The tax rate for tuition and examination fees is reduced from 20% to 8% effective March 28, 2013.
 The following tuition and examination fees qualify for the 20% rate:

 Current year tuition and examination fees must total more than $100 in order to be eligible for the tax credit.